daveaneo/pheatherx/docs/old/web-app-specs-v2.md

 ### 1.5 Core Concept: Deposit-First Trading

-> **Important:** Unlike traditional DEXs where you swap directly from your wallet, PheatherX requires depositing tokens first.
+> **Important:** Unlike traditional DEXs where you swap directly from your wallet, FheatherX requires depositing tokens first.
 This enables encrypted accounting—your balance and trades remain private on-chain.

 **User Flow:**
-1. **Deposit** tokens from wallet into PheatherX balance
+1. **Deposit** tokens from wallet into FheatherX balance
-2. **Trade** using your encrypted PheatherX balance
+2. **Trade** using your encrypted FheatherX balance
 3. **Withdraw** tokens back to wallet when needed

 This architecture is fundamental to how FHE privacy works and cannot be bypassed.